Choose your Dream Workshop Check out our upcoming workshops calendar

 X100 vs X100s

-UPDATES Mat 15th: Testing X100S RAW with IRIDIENT DEVELOPER and ACR Some more thoughts on the conclusions based on readers feedbacks Great time for photographers.
+UPDATES July 1st: Testing X100S RAW with IRIDIENT DEVELOPER and ACR Part 1 Testing X100S RAW with IRIDIENT DEVELOPER and ACR Part 2 Some more thoughts on the conclusions based on readers feedbacks Further considerations on ACR and DPReview tests Great time for photographers.
 Lot of possibilities, new (really capable cameras), 35mm chasing Medium Format, small cameras chasing 35 mm.
 As many of you may remember, I had always a particular interest in small cameras.
-Maybe because I first learnt how to use a camera with an old (and small) FED 4, maybe because, even if I’m not a street photographer, I like a camera always with me.
-And, [...]
+Maybe because I first learnt how to use a camera with an old (and small) FED 4, […]

 Read more